 There has also been some discussion about using floured meat as a thickener.
-Many chefs consider browning in flour kind of a cheat and think that thickening and enriching should be done through reduction””slowly simmering a sauce to reduce the water content, thereby thickening it and intensifying the flavor.
+However, many chefs consider browning in flour a cheat and think thickening and enriching should be done through reduction, slowly simmering a sauce to reduce the water content, thickening it and intensifying the flavor.

-In the case of thickening, there are a couple of other options available.
-While some professional chefs might consider it cheating, you can thicken a sauce by adding a slurry of flour (or corn starch, arrowroot, potato starch, etc) and cold water (or broth) to the sauce and then boiling for a few seconds.
+In the case of thickening, a couple of other options are available.
+While some professional chefs might consider it is cheating, you can thicken a sauce by adding a slurry of flour (corn starch, arrowroot, potato starch, etc) and cold water (or broth) to the sauce and then boiling for a few seconds.

 The boiling cooks off the "raw starch" flavor and helps the starches to swell up, thickening your sauce.